-7 Ways to Step up Communication in Your Small Business
+Seven Ways to Increase Communication in Your Small Business

-Communication is the foundation of every single relationship you have in your personal life; it's no different in business.
-Without effective communication, there can be misunderstandings, problems, and conflicts among your staff, your clients and everyone else you come into contact.
-Poor communication can make effective delegation, increased productivity and an enjoyable work environment virtually impossible.
+Communication is the foundation of every relationship in your life.
+Without effective communication, there can be misunderstandings, problems, and conflicts among your staff, your clients and everyone else you come into contact with.
+Poor communication can make a work environment frustrating, and create a large amount of employee turnover.

-The tips below will help you fine-tune your communication skills so you can save time, reduce stress and become more productive by communicating effectively in every interaction you have in your small business.
+These tips can help you fine-tune your communication skills so you can save time, reduce stress and become more productive by communicating effectively in your business interactions.

 Limit Distractions and Listen